-Confirmation of ethylene glycol poisoning is based on the signs shown and how sure the owner is about the pet’s ingestion of antifreeze or other ethylene glycol-containing substances.
+Confirmation of ethylene glycol poisoning is based on the signs shown and how sure the owner is about the pet’s ingestion of antifreeze or other ethylene glycol containing substances.

 Laboratory tests, such as blood and urine tests may be helpful to confirm the diagnosis.
 However, unless the vet clinic has its own lab, these tests are rarely done because of the very small window for taking action.

 In the early stages, a vet will administer medication to slow down the metabolization of ethylene glycol.
 DO NOT DO THIS AT HOME!
-This medication usually contains a substance which “competes” with the ethylene glycol, thus reducing the amount of ethylene glycol metabolized.
+This medication usually contains a substance which competes with the ethylene glycol, thus reducing the amount of ethylene glycol metabolized.

 Since the cat or dog will be losing a lot of water, fluids will also be administered to counter the risk of dehydration.

-How to prevent antifreeze poisoning in pets
+How common is antifreeze poisoning in pets?